graciellehigino/IGNITE/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+If you think there is something important missing in this code of conduct, contact us at graciellehigino [at] gmail [dot] com or open an Issue.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]